FilipJenko/headmodelling/README.txt

 the script works even if the stickers are not that well seen, if there is only half of the sticker visible, results are accordingly worse

 after scanning:
-what is needed: a .obj and a .jpg file from a scan; the scan needs to be processed (ExStar - scanner software) already and the user should confirm that color stickers can be well seen in the mesh
+what is needed: an .obj and a .jpg file from a scan; the scan needs to be processed (ExStar - scanner software) already and the user should confirm that color stickers can be well seen in the mesh